jhpyle/docassemble/_docs/docker.md

 **docassemble**, it takes some time to understand the concepts behind "running," "stopping," and "starting" containers.

-If you are not familiar with [Docker] or with hosting web applications, and you want to get up and running fast, you may want to use one of the [third party providers] that provide **docassemble**-based interview development platforms.

 [Docker] can also be used to deploy even the most complex **docassemble** installations.
 For example, [Kubernetes] or Amazon's [EC2 Container Service] can be used to maintain a cluster of